polywrap/safe-contracts-wrapper/README.md

 ### createTransaction

 Returns a Safe transaction ready to be signed by the owners and executed.
-The Safe Wrapper supports the creation of single Safe transactions but also MultiSend transactions.
+The Safe Manager Wrapper supports the creation of single Safe transactions but also MultiSend transactions.

 * **Single transactions**